newrelic-experimental/newrelic-agent-operator/README.md

 # newrelic-agent-operator
-<strong>newrelic-agent-operator</strong> is an implementation of a Kubernetes Operator, that manages auto-instrumentation of the workloads using New Relic APM agents.
+<strong>newrelic-agent-operator</strong> is an implementation of a Kubernetes [Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator), that manages auto-instrumentation of the workloads using New Relic APM agents.

 ## Description
 Customers expect the APM agent deployment process to be straightforward and hassle-free.
 They prefer agents that are easy to install and configure.
 The idea behind <strong>newrelic-agent-operator</strong> is to provide easy and efficient installation to the users.
 It uses
 * Kubernetest operator to create required custom resource for the agent installation.
 It creates <strong>newrelic-instrumentation</strong> resource.
+* It uses [Controllers](https://kubernetes.io/docs/concepts/architecture/controller/),which provide a reconcile function responsible for synchronizing resources until the desired state is reached on the cluster.
 * Init containers that executes required one-time New Relic agent setup in application pods.
 * Adding annotation ```instrumentation.newrelic.com/inject-<python>: "true"``` in application deployment yaml does the magic.
 This annotation helps to trigger language specific installation steps as part of the init container.

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) or [Minikube](https://minikube.sigs.k8s.io/docs/start/) to get a local cluster for testing, or run against a remote cluster.